dkohli23/WordPressLab7and8/README.md

 ### 1. Viewing Unauthenticated Posts (CVE-2019-17671)
   - [ ] Summary:
-    - Vulnerability types: URL Manipulation
+    - Vulnerability types: Privilege Escalation (maybe).
+This allows hidden content to be revealed to any hacker.
     - Tested in version: 4.2
     - Fixed in version: 5.2.4
   - [ ] GIF Walkthrough: This shows that the admin has created the pages and they are unable to be accessed by an anonymous user, until they do the URL manipulation.